2026-2028 Minnesota-Wisconsin Sea Grant Joint Request for Proposals

 Passcode: 119162

-Preproposals must be submitted to be submitted to Wisconsin Sea Grant following the directions detailed in the Wisconsin Sea Grant RFP
+Preproposals must be submitted to Wisconsin Sea Grant following the directions detailed in the Wisconsin Sea Grant RFP

 The joint RFP seeks to support research that will advance climate adaptation and resilience for Lake Superior coastal communities and resources in Minnesota and Wisconsin.
 Proposals are sought for broad-scale projects that tackle regional-scale challenges and help enrich the expertise of each in-state research team.